Pochette – finished at last

 Hardanger fine tuners

-Posted by jerry on January 14th, 2008 — Posted in Journal, Music
+Posted by Jerry on January 14th, 2008 — Posted in Journal, Music

 Yes, it’s been the bane of my Hardanger fiddle (hardingfele) – the lack of fine tuners for the sympathetic strings.
 Today all that is changed!
 When I made the new bridge and reshaped the nut I did try hooking a one-quarter size tailpiece over the main tail-piece to get eight fine tuners – string adjusters – but that placed the adjusters right up against the bridge – even with the tail-gut shortened.